Tom Cat: Voice actors

 On November 18, 2021, it was confirmed that Eric Bauza would be voicing the character in the 2022 fighting game, MultiVersus, which establishes Tom's original given name "Jasper" to be his middle name.
 Additionally, William Hanna's archival audio recordings (usually Tom's iconic screams as a death scream sound) are also used in the game.
-In Cartoon Network in Japan's Tom and Jerry shorts, Tom was voiced by Megumi Aratake.
+In Cartoon Network Japan's Tom and Jerry shorts, Tom was voiced by Megumi Aratake.

 In popular culture

 Tom's screams have been used as stock sound effects in various media, such as the 1981 James Bond film For Your Eyes Only, Critters 2 and Critters 3 (used for the Critters when they scream and shriek) and the Hi Hi Puffy AmiYumi episode, "Small Stuff" (used for Jang Keng, a black cat).
 It was also used for the caveman in the 1995 game Prehistorik Man.

 Tom and Jerry were planned to make cameo appearances in the deleted scene "Acme's Funeral" from the 1988 film Who Framed Roger Rabbit.

 The Itchy & Scratchy Show from The Simpsons parodies Tom and Jerry, with its cat character Scratchy, unlike Tom, usually being portrayed as a harmless character who is subject to wanton unprovoked graphic violence by the psychopathic Itchy.

 Xilam's Oggy and the Cockroaches is inspired by Tom and Jerry, with its cat character Oggy being portrayed as the hapless victim of three sadistic cockroaches.

 Tom and Jerry made a cameo appearance in the 1992 animated TV special The Rosey and Buddy Show.

 The supreme leader of Iran, Ali Khamenei likened the rivalry between the United States and the Islamic Republic of Iran to Tom and Jerry, with the United States in the role of Tom.

 Time Magazine noted that late Palestinian leader Yasser Arafat admired Tom and Jerry because, in his view, the mouse always outwits the cat—mirroring how Palestinians, seen as the underdog, persist despite adversity.

+In 2025, Tom, alongside Jerry, was featured as a playable pilot in Bullet Hell game ACECRAFT.